Clinical Guidelines

 - Reduce levels of carbon emissions, especially emissions resulting from patient and staff transportation.

-COPC Frailty Guidelines have been launched 30 October 2021, co-written by the COPIC and British Geriatrics Society.
+COPC Frailty Guidelines were launched on 30 October 2021, co-written by the COPIC and British Geriatrics Society.
 They cover the perioperative journey of a patient and are very relevant for all hospital-based specialties.

 Related guidelines